 Malin Broman is a violinist much in demand as a soloist, artistic director, chamber musician, teacher and orchestral leader.

-Malin has since forged a successful career as a soloist.
-Highlights of her solo career include performances with the Gothenburg Symphony, Copenhagen Philharmonic, BBC Scottish Symphony, Academy of St Martin-in-the Fields and the Swedish Radio Orchestra, working with such conductors as Neeme Järvi and Daniel Harding.
+Malin has since forged a successful career as a soloist, performing with many orchestras.
+Highlights of her solo career include performances with the Gothenburg Symphony, Copenhagen Philharmonic, BBC Scottish Symphony, Academy of St Martin-in-the Fields and the Swedish Radio Orchestra, working with such conductors as Neeme Järvi, Andrew Manze and Daniel Harding.

-Devoted to chamber music, Malin is a founding member of the Kungsbacka Piano Trio, which was selected for both the BBC New Generation Artists Scheme and the European Concert Halls Organizations Rising Stars programme.
-The trio has made its Carnegie Hall debut and appeared at major venues, including the Concertgebouw, Vienna Konzerthaus, Cologne Philharmonie, Berlin Philharmonie, Schleswig-Holstein and Schwetzinger Festspiele, with residencies at Lofoten and Mecklenburg-Vorpommern festivals, and tours of Argentina, Uruguay, Australia, New Zealand & Canada.
+Devoted to chamber music, Malin is a founding member of the Kungsbacka Piano Trio, which was selected for both the BBC New Generation Artists Scheme and the European Concert Halls Organization.
+The trio has made its Carnegie Hall debut and appeared at major venues, including the Concertgebouw, Vienna Konzerthaus, Cologne Philharmonie, Berlin Philharmonie, Schleswig-Holstein and Schwetzinger Festspiele, with residencies at Lofoten and Mecklenburg-Vorpommern Festivals, and tours of Argentina, Uruguay, Australia, New Zealand & Canada.
+In 2001, she founded Kungsbacka Chamber Music Festival, now called Change.

 Combining her unique talents as both a soloist and chamber musician, Malin was appointed leader of the Swedish Radio Symphony Orchestra in 2008.
-As guest leader, she has since been invited to perform with the London Symphony Orchestra, Philharmonia Orchestra, Mahler Chamber Orchestra and Chamber Orchestra of Europe.
+As guest leader, she has since been invited to perform with the London Symphony Orchestra, Mahler Chamber Orchestra, Philharmonia Orchestra and Chamber Orchestra of Europe.

 Committed to passing on her expertise to future generations, Malin has served as a member of the teaching staff at the Gothenburg Academy of Music and Drama, where she placed particular emphasis on the ergonomics of string playing.
 Currently she is Professor of Viola at Edsberg Institute of Music in Stockholm.